csr/wookieepedia-full-stack/README.md

 ## Run e2e tests

 While all types of tests are important, due to the limited time available end-to-end tests are available.
-PlayWright is the testing library of choice for this project.
+Playwright is the testing library of choice for this project.
 Find the end-to-end (e2e) tests in `frontend/tests/home.spec.ts`.
 These are not integration tests (that mock the backend API), but I analyzed the options and considered that end-to-end tests would be the most complete and would test both frontend and backend functionalities at the same time.

 The tests check the following: